VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > there's a short lag between the Business Customer modifying the
 > pricing information, and that new pricing information being used to
 > calculate order totals.

+The section [Calculating Totals](#totals) below describes how the system performs this calculation.

 ## Approaches to Implementing the Read-side